 The “problem of free will” (What is free will ?
-Do we really have free will ?) is a classic of philosophy; a staggering number of “great minds” have expressed their opinion on this topic, virtually from all disciplines and arts, including Aristotle, Aquinas, Hume, Kant, Spinoza, Tolstoy, and Einstein.
-While philosophy was the mother discipline from which the topic sprang, in recent times several other disciplines have joined the debate, in particular psychology, neuroscience, cognitive science, computer science and physics.
+Do we really have free will ?) is a classic of philosophy; a staggering number of “great minds” have expressed their opinion on this topic, virtually from all disciplines, including Aristotle, Aquinas, Hume, Kant, Spinoza, Tolstoy, and Einstein.
+While philosophy was the mother discipline from which the topic sprang, in recent times several other disciplines have joined the debate, in particular neuroscience, cognitive science, psychology, computer science and physics.
 Both in professional and broad-public texts the link between free will, consciousness and (in)determinism is often immediately made.
 For instance, the Internet Encyclopedia of Philosophy starts its entry on free will thus: “Most of us are certain that we have free will, though what exactly this amounts to is much less certain.
 According to David Hume, the question of the nature of free will is ‘the most contentious question of metaphysics.’
 If this is correct, then figuring out what free will is will be no small task indeed.
 Minimally, to say that an agent has free will is to say that the agent has the capacity to choose his or her course of action.
 But animals seem to satisfy this criterion, and we typically think that only persons, and not animals, have free will. […] This article considers why we should care about free will and how freedom of will relates to freedom of action.
 It canvasses a number of the dominant accounts of what the will is, and then explores the persistent question of the relationship between free will and causal determinism […].”
 The typical human capacity referred to in this passage, not shared by animals, is usually considered to be consciousness or (other) cognitive capacities.

 In recent years, a strong impetus has been given to the theoretical philosophical research by experimental advances in neurobiology, and by an increasing interest in humanoid functions and capacities that could be realized by robots, in general systems steered by artificial intelligence (AI).
 For instance, in 2008 neuroscientists have reported, based on the measurement of brain activity by fMRI, that ‘free’ choices of test persons (namely the choice to lift their left or right hand) could be predicted up to 10 seconds (!) before the test person consciously made the decision to pick one or the other hand.
-To many researchers, especially neurobiologists, scientific results as these put free will in question.
+To many researchers, notably neurobiologists, scientific results as these put free will in question.
 As another example among the many, in 2017 cognitive neuroscientists published an article in Science entitled “What is consciousness, and could machines have it?” – an example of the exponentially rising interest in machine-based forms of consciousness.
 In physics too, the question of free will has been discussed in 2018 and linked to one of the key problems of physics, i.e. the unification of quantum mechanics and relativity theory – namely by Nobel laureate Gerard ‘t Hooft.

 Cf. internet website https://www.iep.utm.edu/freewill/, retrieved 14.10.2019.